Graham says he will introduce bill to ‘set the stage’ for U.S. to use military force in Mexico

 It was unclear what type of legislation the GOP lawmaker was suggesting.
 The Hill has reached out to Graham’s office for clarification.

-Military action in Mexico would require an Authorization for Use of Military Force, which would need to pass a divided Congress and then be signed into law by the president.
+Military action in Mexico would require authorization for use of military force, which would need to pass a divided Congress and then be signed into law by the president.
 Congress would need a two-thirds majority to override a veto.

 Even then, President Joe Biden, as the commander-in-chief, has direct control over the armed forces.
 The president has committed to working with Mexico to stop the flow of illicit drugs across the border.